Products of 2019

 Near the end of the year there have been several new products added and while it will be for the next year to see how they do, there has been some interest into the 3commas DCA bot.

-From competing products, Keepkey is pretty much forgotten while Trezor does have some user base but Ledger is still the winner here.
+From competing products, Keepkey is pretty much forgotten and Trezor still has some user base.
+Nevertheless Ledger is still by far the winner here.

 Hardware seed-phrase storage Billfodl (and Cryptosteel for the EU analog) have been linked from here only for a small part of the year but appear to pass for vanity products rather than something to rely on.

-By far the biggest hit among AltcoinTrading.NET readers during all of 2019 were the subscription plans to the charting platform TradingView!
+By far the biggest hit among ATNET readers during all of 2019 were the subscription plans to the charting platform TradingView!